So, you want to spend your spare time ironing?

 - Top tips for making money with ironing

-There may already be an ironing service in your vicinity with plenty of customers, so delivering the best possible results is it’s of the utmost importance.
+There may already be an ironing service in your vicinity with plenty of customers, so delivering the best possible results is of the utmost importance.
+Do some market research to check what others offer in terms of pricing, services and delivery options.
+Then have a think about how you can top their offer.

 Starting out ironing for cash